kjfarrell74/xread/README.md

 ## Troubleshooting

-- **API Key Issues**: Ensure your Perplexity API key is correctly set in the `.env` file.
-If you encounter authentication errors, verify the key's validity.
+- **API Key Issues**: Ensure the API keys for your chosen model (Perplexity, OpenAI, Anthropic, or DeepSeek) are correctly set in the `.env` file.
+If you encounter authentication errors, verify the keys' validity.
 - **Rate Limiting**: If you hit rate limits with the Perplexity API or Nitter instance, consider adjusting request frequency or adding delays between requests.
 - **Parsing Errors**: If posts fail to parse, check `debug_output` for saved HTML files to diagnose the issue.
 Ensure the Nitter instance is operational.
 - **Installation Problems**: Verify that all dependencies are installed correctly using `pip install -r requirements.txt`.
 Check for Python version compatibility.